blazejkustra/dynamode/README.md

 ### Priority

-* [ ] convert all Date attributes to String/Number not only updatedAt and createdAt
-* [ ] add array type to attribute.array decorator (consider if it's necessary)
 * [ ] Fix issue with empty set when using Entity.update (add additional validation) - empty set and string are not allowed https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.NamingRulesDataTypes.html
 * [ ] Add validation to query/scan classes
 * [ ] Add validation to make sure that entities are registered have partitionKey and other stuff (think if it is needed at all)